 Helping children with hearing loss in Malawi

-Interacoustics has donated audiological equipment to a work exchange program in Malawi.
-Two Danish audiologists will be testing hearing impaired children at a school and in the rural areas of Malawi.
+In 2018, Interacoustics donated audiological equipment to a work exchange program in Malawi.
+Two Danish audiologists tested hearing-impaired children at a school and in the rural areas of Malawi.

-The Danish audiologists, Rie Luxhøi and Signe Sparre Hansen, have been in Malawi for five months.
-They have joined the Norwegian Association for the Hard of Hearing's exchange program in Malawi.
+The Danish audiologists, Rie Luxhøi and Signe Sparre Hansen, were in Malawi for five months.
+They joined the Norwegian Association for the Hard of Hearing's exchange program in Malawi.

-As part of the program, Rie and Signe teach their audiology colleagues at the Malawian Montfort Special Needs Education College, a school for hearing impaired children.
-Here, the equipment donated by Interacoustics will be put to great use.
+As part of the program, Rie and Signe taught their audiology colleagues at the Malawian Montfort Special Needs Education College, a school for hearing impaired children.
+Here, the equipment donated by Interacoustics was put to great use.

-Rie and Signe will be using the equipment at the school, and the two specialists are also involved in audiology assessments and treatment of hearing impaired people in the rural areas of Malawi.
+Rie and Signe used the equipment at the school, and the two specialists were also involved in audiology assessments and treatment of hearing impaired people in the rural areas of Malawi.

-Signe Sparre Hansen said: "With the donated tympanometer, we are now able to map the function of the middle ear.
-We are very grateful; it means a huge difference to our work with the children."
+Signe Sparre Hansen said: "With the donated tympanometer, we were able to map the function of the middle ear.
+We were very grateful; it meant a huge difference to our work with the children."